 Carolina Academic Press just published two casebooks by Ms. Basri: Corporate Legal Departments and Corporate Compliance.

-David Boyd Booker is a New York corporate attorney specializing in fixed income derivative transactions.
-Since 2007, he has been with the New York office of the Paris based corporate and investment bank, Crédit Agricole Corporate and Investment Bank, where he currently is a Managing Director and Senior Counsel and is the Head of Fixed Income Derivatives for the Americas – Legal.
+David Boyd Booker is a New York corporate attorney specializing in specialized capital markets transactions.
+He is currently a Managing Director and Senior Counsel and the Head of Derivatives, Repo and Securities Lending Sales and Trading for the Americas – Legal at the New York office of Crédit Agricole Corporate and Investment Bank.
 Previously Mr. Booker practiced for several years in the New York legal department of Credit Suisse.
 In addition, prior to going in-house, he practiced for a number of years in New York with the law firm Milbank Tweed Hadley & McCloy and then the law firm Paul Hastings Janofsky & Walker.
 Mr. Booker holds a BA from Wesleyan University and a JD from Cornell Law School.

 Emma Deacon serves as a Director and Ethics Officer within the Citi Ethics Office.
 Her areas of expertise include legal and regulatory compliance, internal investigations, corporate governance policies and procedures, and compliance learning.